-Ţ 4.7.7 (i) there is no suspicion of ML/TF; (ii) the risk of ML/TF is assessed to be low; (iii) the transaction is approved by senior management, who should take account of the nature of the business of the customer before approving the transaction; and (iv) the names of recipients do not match with watch lists such as those for terrorist suspects and PEPs.
-The FI must not use this concession for the circumvention of CDD procedures, in particular, where it: (a) has knowledge or a suspicion of ML/TF; (b) becomes aware of anything which causes it to doubt the identity or intentions of the customer or beneficial owner; or (c) the business relationship is assessed to pose a higher risk.
-Failure to d omploto vo l erification of identity s.3(4)(b), Sch.
+1 4.7.7 The FI must not use this concession for the circumvention of CDD procedures, in particular, where it: (a) has knowledge or a suspicion of ML/TF; (a) has knowledge of a suspicion of METT, (b) becomes aware of anything which causes it to doubt the identity or intentions of the customer or beneficial owner; or (c) the business relationship is assessed to pose a higher risk.
+Failure to co mnlete veri fication of identity s.3(4)(b), Sch.
 2 4.7.8 Verification of identity should be concluded within a reasonable timeframe 16 .
 Where verification cannot be completed within such a period, the FI should as soon as reasonably practicable suspend or terminate the business relationship unless there is a reasonable explanation for the delay.
 Examples of reasonable timeframe are: (a) the FI completing such verification no later than 30 working days after the establishment of business relations; (b) the FI suspending business relations with the customer and refraining from carrying out further transactions (except to return funds to their sources, to the extent that this is possible) if such verification remains uncompleted 30 working days after the establishment of business relations; and (c) the FI terminating business relations with the customer if such verification remains uncompleted 120 working days after the establishment of business relations. s.25A, DTROP & OSCO, s.12, UNATMO 4.7.9 The FI should assess whether this failure provides grounds for knowledge or suspicion of ML/TF and a report to the JFIU is appropriate.
 4.7.10 Wherever possible, when terminating a relationship where funds or other assets have been received, the FI should return the funds or assets to the source from which they were received.
 In general, this means that the funds or assets should be returned to the customer/account holder but this may not always be possible.
-4.7.11 Fls must guard against the risk of ML/TF since this is a possible means by which funds can be "transformed", e.g. from cash into a cashier order.
-Where the customer requests that money or other assets be transferred to third parties, the Fl should assess whether this provides grounds for knowledge or suspicion of ML/TF and a
+4.7.11 FIs must guard against the risk of ML/TF since this is a possible means by which funds can be "transformed", e.g. from cash into a cashier order.
+Where the customer requests that money or other assets be transferred to third parties, the FI should assess whether this provides grounds for knowledge or suspicion of ML/TF and a report to the JFIU is appropriate.
+Keeping cus Keeping customer information up-to-date s.5(1)(a), Sch.
+2 4.7.12 Once the identity of a customer has been satisfactorily verified, there is no obligation to re-verify identity (unless doubts arise as to the veracity or adequacy of the evidence previously obtained for the purposes of customer identification); however, FIs should take steps from time to time to ensure that the customer information that has been obtained for the purposes of complying with the requirements of sections 2 and 3 of

-The same principle applies to the verification of address for a direct customer; an example of a reasonable timeframe being 90 working days.
+16 The same principle applies to the verification of address for a direct customer; an example of a reasonable timeframe being 90 working days.